 Let’s face it; people are really bothered by carbs these days.
-And with good reason, in many cases; excessive carb, especially simple sugars and those that contain gluten, contribute to not only our own, but our dogs’ tendency to gain excess weight, plus a whole host of other conditions we used to blame on “fat”.
-Too much carb can be a factor in Type II diabetes, in heart disease, all kinds of inflammation and possibly even cancer.
+And with good reason, in many cases; excessive carb, especially simple sugars and those that contain gluten, contribute to not only our own, but our dogs’ tendency to gain excess weight, plus a whole host of other conditions we used to blame on fats.
+In humans, too much carb can be a factor in Type II diabetes, in heart disease, all kinds of inflammation and possibly even cancer.
 And that’s for us – the fact that dogs are preferential carnivores and need LESS carb than we do, makes them all the more susceptible to carb-related dietary problems.

-Add to that, the simple fact that dog food companies have consistently used grains to provide the bulk of energy and even protein in kibbles, a cheap and *technically* adequate means of feeding – and that a grain heavy diet does indeed lead to a myriad of canine health issues – well, things are not looking good for carbohydrates these days.
+Add to that, the simple fact that dog food companies have consistently used grains, and more recently legumes to provide the bulk of energy (and even protein) in kibbles, a cheap and *technically* adequate means of feeding – and that a grain heavy diet can often contribute to a myriad of canine health issues – well, things are not looking good for carbohydrates these days.
 In fact, the single most popular comment I hear from dog lovers who want to impress me with their knowledge and good care is “I feed grainfree”.

 And, for many dogs, that’s extremely good news.
 But, there are a number of deeper issues here.
 All grains are not created equal.
 Carbs, while not a requirement technically speaking, like vitamin A, for example – DO offer health benefits beyond the important but basic “adequacy” paradigm.
 “Grainfree” doesn’t mean “carbfree”.
 And diets that have replaced too much carb with none at all, are simply replacing one potential series of health issues with a different one.
 Perhaps subtler and likely taking longer to manifest, a diet based entirely on protein and fat can be very problematic for dogs.
 Let’s take a peek and see what we can learn from the science.
 I warn you, this is looking like a three part entry…